Nearsoft/jobs/readme.md

 ### Our ideal candidate

-* You have a minimum of 2 years professional software experience.
+* You have a minimum of 2 years professional software experience
-* Experience with Python and Django.
+* Experience with Python and Django
-* You have experience with AWS technologies.
+* You have experience with AWS technologies
-* Experience with numeric computation as Scipy.
+* Experience with numeric computation as SciPy
-* Data analysis with PANDAS.
+* Data analysis with PANDAS
-* Deep learning framework with PyTorch.
+* Deep learning framework with PyTorch
-* Experience with continous integration (Jenkins)
+* Experience with continuous integration (Jenkins)
-* QA tools techniques and bug tracking system.
+* QA tools techniques and bug tracking system
-* Flawless communication skills.
+* Flawless communication skills

 ## Senior Java Engineer